 If a student is NOT registered full time by the end of the 3rd week of classes, the student forfeits eligibility for the Lottery Scholarship and can no longer receive Lottery funding.

-Leave of Absence/Exception to Continuing Eligibility: Under certain highly restricted circumstances, qualified students may be approved for a leave of absence or exception to the Continuing Eligibility Criteria.
-A Petition for Leave of Absence or Reinstatement of Academic Scholarships Form with supporting documentation must be submitted to UNM’s Student Financial Aid Office for consideration.
+Previously qualified students may be approved for a leave of absence for cooperative education, military obligations, participation in a study abroad program, or other exceptional mitigating circumstance.
+A Petition for Leave of Absence with supporting documentation must be submitted to UNM’s Student Financial Aid Office for consideration.
 Students will be emailed once a decision is made or if additional documentation is needed.